NeuralNetworkVerification/Marabou/ArtifactReadme.txt

 Implementing some of these interface methods is mandatory, in order to guarantee soundness and termination, whereas other methods are optional.
-For example, a constraint must implement the the satisfied() and getCaseSplits() methods, but may leave the getEntailedTightenings() method empty.
+For example, a constraint must implement the the satisfied() and getCaseSplits() methods, but may leave the getPossibleFixes() and getEntailedTightenings() methods empty.

 7. The SMT Core [src/Engine/SmtCore.{h,cpp}]